bliutwo/google_test_guide/README.md

 That's it!
 I wish somewhere it was said to do that when I was figuring this out, so hopefully this can serve that purpose for others.

-## Running the example test from this directory
+## Running the example test from this repository

 The commands for running the example code in this directory are the following: